Barks and Recreation: The Best Twin Cities Dog Parks

-Is your floof getting tired of sniffin’ the same fire hydrants and dog butts on your block?
-Grab your leash and get ready to enjoy some quality time at some of our favorite dog parks.
-Whether your dog is a slow stroller or a fast tracker, these Twin Cities dog parks are sure to fit any pup personality!
+Is floof getting tired of sniffin’ the same fire hydrants and dog butts on your block?
+Has she been woofin’ “Are there any grrreat dog parks near me?”
+Luckily for her, the answer to that last question is: pup yeah!
+Time to grab your leash and get ready to enjoy some quality time at some of our fave parks.
+Whether your dog is a slow stroller or a fast tracker, these Twin Cities dog parks are sure to fit any pup personality.

-If you’re looking for a furbulous place to bring your pup in Minneapolis, Lake of the Isles dog park is a must try.
-This off-leash oasis is fully fenced and comes equipped with night lights for those after dark adventures with your pooch.
+If you’re looking for a furbulous place to bring your pup in Minneapolis, Lake of the Isles is a must try.
+Their off-leash oasis is fully fenced and comes equipped with night lights for those after-dark adventures with your pooch.
 Oh, and it has an area specially designated for smol fries.

-If pup wants to make some St. Paul pals for his next poker night, hit up Arlington/Arkwright.
-You can set up shop at the picnic tables while Fido takes to the woods with his new buddies.
+If pup wants to sniff out some new St. Paul pals, Arlington/Arkwright is the spot.
+The ground is covered in wood chips—making it extra easy to clean up after your pooch—and you can set up shop at the picnic tables while Fido takes to the woods with his new frens.

-Calling all baseball-loving dog parents!
-This St. Paul dog park, with great views of the CHS baseball field, is perfect for a chill afternoon of watching your pup get some exercise (and catching a Saints game if you’re lucky).
-Just make sure pup doesn’t try any funny business when he sees balls flying on the baseball field.
+Calling all baseball-loving dog pawrents!
+Lowertown Dog Park has great views of CHS Field and is perfect for a chill afternoon of watching your pup get some exercise (and catching a Saints game if you’re lucky).
+Just make sure your buddy doesn’t try any funny business when he sees balls flying around on the baseball field.

 Did someone say “total package?”
 Well if they were talking about this dog park (and a Bulldog with a 401K), they were right.
 We’re talkin’ fully fenced, places for swimming, a heated shelter, and even night lights so the fun never has to stop.

-From summer to winter, this dog park has everything you need to have a blast with your furry pal.
-With a heated shelter, big play area, and tons of pups, Aquatore Dog park is one of the best for year round excitement.
+From summer to winter, Aquatore has everything you need to have a blast with your furry pal.
+With a heated shelter, big play area, and tons of pups, this park is one of the best for year-round excitement.
 One pup parent even raved, “This dog park is the bomb!”
-Go see what all the fluff is about!
+Prob time to go see what all the fluff is about.

 Are you looking for the best dog park for your smaller pup?
 Look no fur-ther than Van Valkenburg Park in Edina.
 They have a great area for small dogs to run and play, along with lots of seating options for the tired dog moms and dads.

 So your pupper is a dog AND a night owl?
-No problem with that!
-Check out Bloomington Off-Leash Dog Park to rock ‘n roll all night and party every day.
-This dog park features great outdoor night lighting, a swimming area, and fences all the way around!
+No pawblem.
+Bloomington Off-Leash Dog Park is the place to be for partyin’ all day and rock ‘n rollin’ all night.
+This park features great outdoor night lighting, a swimming area, and fences all the way around.